stefan-lau/einkaufsliste/README.md

 # einkaufsliste
-Simple groceries listing app with laravel and vuejs
+Simple groceries listing app based on laravel and vuejs